Ranked in 1 Practice Areas

 Work Highlights

 Bruce Lehrmann defamation - Acting for Network Ten in the successful defence of a defamation claim brought by former Liberal Party staffer Bruce Lehrmann.
 Federal Court Justice Michael Lee found Network Ten succeeded with its truth defence and that Mr Lehrmann, on the balance of probabilities, raped his colleague Brittany Higgins in the Parliament House office of their Minister after a night of drinking.
-Mr Lehrmann has appealed the decision.
+Mr Lehrmann appealed to the Full Court of the Federal Court and High Court but failed to have the judgment overturned.

 Munjed Al Muderis defamation – Acting for the Nine media group in the successful defence of a defamation claim brought by orthopaedic surgeon Dr Munjed Al Muderis.
 Federal Court Justice Wendy Abraham found Nine succeeded with its truth and contextual truth defences, and also upheld the public interest defence for the first time.
 Dr Al Muderis has appealed the decision.